cyberbotics/webots-doc/guide/pioneer2.md

 %end

-[adpet's Pioneer 2](https://www.adept.com/) is a three-wheeled robot (2 motorized wheels and one passive caster wheel) mounted with several sensors including 16 ultrasonic sensors.
+[adept's Pioneer 2](https://www.adept.com/) is a three-wheeled robot (2 motorized wheels and one passive caster wheel) mounted with several sensors including 16 ultrasonic sensors.

 ### Samples

-You will find the following sample in this folder: "WEBOTS\_HOME/projects/robots/adpet/pioneer2/worlds".
+You will find the following sample in this folder: "WEBOTS\_HOME/projects/robots/adept/pioneer2/worlds".

 #### pioneer2.wbt